-The dataset, HC-036BRR, contains the information necessary to construct the BRR replicates.
+The dataset, HC-036BRR, MEPS 1996-2018 Replicates for Variance Estimation File, contains the information necessary to construct the BRR replicates.
 It contains a set of 128 flags (BRR1-BRR128) in the form of half sample indicators, each of which is coded 0 or 1 to indicate whether the person should or should not be included in that particular replicate.
 These flags can be used in conjunction with the full-year weight to construct the BRR replicate weights.
-For analysis of MEPS data pooled across years, the BRR replicates can be formed in the same way using the HC-036 file.
-For more information about creating BRR replicates, users can refer to the documentation for the HC-036BRR pooled linkage file.
+For analysis of MEPS data pooled across years, the BRR replicates can be formed in the same way using the HC-036, MEPS 1996-2018 Pooled Linkage Variance Estimation File.
+For more information about creating BRR replicates, users can refer to the documentation for the HC-036BRR pooled linkage file on the AHRQ website.